dreamtools/dreamtools/doc/source/userguide.rst

     dreamtools --challenge D5C1

-This will raise an error becaseu there is no submission provided.
+This will raise an error because there is no submission provided.
 A template/example can be easily retrieved::